 3. What platform does the app use?

 How does this differ from the app I am using now?

 I think the Pill Drill would keep me on track a little better.
 The scanning device right on the pill bottle/container will help with recording.
 We seem to forget to record between taking the pill and getting to the phone to record it.
 Possibly with the pill being right with the device will help this not to be a problem.

-My phone app will track everyone in the family, though Pill Drill is working on this.
+However, my present phone app will track everyone in the family.
 Also, my phone app handles everything to do with my health: doctor’s appointments, notes, vital signs, weight, ever connects with a food diary if I so wish.
 I can download any or all of this information to take or send to my doctors and caregivers.
-And it only costs a couple dollars.
+And it only costs a couple of dollars.

 Also, my phone app handles everything to do with my health: doctor’s appointments, notes, vital signs, weight, even connects with a food diary if I so wish.
 I can download any or all of this information to take or send to my doctors and caregivers.
-And it only costs a couple dollars.
+And it only costs a couple of dollars.

 5. Can more than one patient use this?